dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 * lab2 vs lab3
 * react simplifies things
 * we'll build like 5 react apps in the coming weeks so don't worry if its all a bit confusing
-* state isn't hidden in many components requiring you to read state and then change stuff
+* rather than looking up and poking, is more clearly state driven
 * change state -> render, repeat
-* not a render loop
+* *not a render loop btw* - only on state change